MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 )
 ```

 The above example adds a second scheme called `My Application`.
-It is configured with two test targets
+It is configured
-and a single launch target.
-All three targets are implicitly included in the build list.
+with two test targets and a single launch target.
+All three targets are
+implicitly included in the build list.

-### Specifying Launch Arguments, Environment Variables and a Custom Working Directory
+### Specifying launch arguments, environment variables and a custom working directory

-There are times when it is desirable to customize the launch action with arguments, environment
+There are times when it is desirable to customize the launch action with
-variables and/or a custom working direectory.
-This can be accomplished by specifying them as
+arguments, environment variables and/or a custom working directory.
+This can be
-parameters to the `xcode_schemes.launch_action` function call.
+accomplished by specifying them as parameters to the
+`xcode_schemes.launch_action` function call.

 ```python
 # Assumptions